 Once again, the world fucked Mike over.
 He turned around to go home, but on his way, someone who was impressed by his poems asked him for a copy.
 Distraught, angry, and disappointed, Mike violently threw his notebook full of poems into the person’s direction, not caring anymore.

 Mike had officially lost all hope.
-And in this moment, Mike’s life had profoundly changed and he became one of the most influential people of his era.
+And by the simple act of throwing his notebook, Mike’s life had profoundly changed and he became one of the most influential people of his era.

 If the story above sounds familiar to you, it’s probably because you can relate to Mike in some way.

 Maybe you are bullied.
 Maybe you have financial struggles.
 Maybe you have family or relationship drama and it’s weighing on your conscience.
 Maybe you feel like the world won’t stop fucking you over and will never give you a break.
 Maybe you feel angry, depressed, or hopeless.

 Maybe you became addicted as a result.
 Maybe you feel such pressure from your surroundings that you cannot take it anymore.
 Maybe you thought about or have tried to commit suicide as well.